TheLuckyCoder/MaterialChooser/README.md

-# Material File Chooser
+# Material Chooser

-A Material-Designed File Chooser Library for Android written in Kotlin.
+A lightweight Material-Designed File and Folder Chooser Library for Android written in Kotlin.

 ## SDK
-This library is built using Build Tools **26.0.1** and Kotlin version **1.1.4-2**, requires at least SDK Version **14** and targets SDK Version **26**.
+This library is built using Build Tools **26.0.1** and Kotlin version **1.1.4-3**, requires at least SDK Version **14** and targets SDK Version **26**.
-It also uses the AppCompat Library version **26.0.1** to maintain backwards compatibility.
+It also uses the AppCompat Library version **26.0.2** to maintain backwards compatibility.

 You will need Android Studio 3.0 or newer to build this project.

 ## How to add to your project

-Copy the filechooser module to your main project folder
+Copy the Chooser module to your main project folder

 Add this line to your settings.gradle file:
 ```gradle